WMD-group/oxide_electrostatics/README.md

 Requirements
 ------------
-To run the input, the code GULP: http://projects.ivec.org/gulp/
+To run the input (*.gin), the code GULP: http://projects.ivec.org/gulp/.
+To read the output files (*gout), any text editor.

 Disclaimer
 ----------